fastplotlib/fastplotlib/README.md

 sudo apt install libjpeg-turbo
 ```

-For other distros install the appropriate vulkan driver package.
+For other distros install the appropriate vulkan driver package, and optionally the corresponding `libjpeg-turbo` package for better remote-frame-buffer performance in jupyter notebooks.

 ### Mac OSX:
 You will need at least MacOSX v10.13, not sure how to install Vulkan drivers on Mac.
 If anyone knows you can add instructions here!